nicklockwood/BaseModel/README.md

     + (instancetype)instanceWithContentsOfFile:(NSString *)filePath;
     - (instancetype)initWithContentsOfFile:(NSString *)filePath;

 Creates/initialises an instance of the model class from a file.
-If the file is a Plist then the model will be initialised using the appropriate `setWith[ClassName]:` method, depending on the type of the root object in the Plist.
+If the file is a property list then the model will be initialised using the appropriate `setWith[ClassName]:` method, depending on the type of the root object in the Plist.
 If the file is an NSCoded archive of an instance of the model then the object will be initialised using `setWithCoder:`.
 If the file format is not recognised, or the appropriate setWith... function is not implemented, the method will return nil.

     + (instancetype)sharedInstance;